VictorAlteirac/PFE_Tree_segmentation-using_PointNet2/README.md

 This final study project use the neural network PointNet ++ to segment automaticaly the trees on urban area.

 ## Introduction

-The objective of this end of study project is to use a neural network for the automatic segmentation of urban trees.
+Many cities are seeking an eco responsible approach.
+For this, models are created to simulate urban temperatures.The objective of this end of study project is to use a neural network for the automatic segmentation of urban trees.
+This helps to help the creation of these models.
 For this, the PointNet ++ network is used.
 The code is retrieved from user Yanx27 url={https://github.com/yanx27/Pointnet_Pointnet2_pytorch}.

 ## Installation